Message about use of cookies

 Blackborough End

-We carried out a part 2A investigation on this site.
+We carried out a Part 2A investigation on this site.
 It's a quarry that was potentially used as a landfill.

 Investigation was undertaken using documents about the site and a site visit.
 The investigation showed that the quarry has not been landfilled and is used as a personal nature reserve, fishing lakes and shooting area.